AdobeDocs/cc-libraries-api/src/pages/integrate/guides/getting-data/index.md

 # Getting Library and Element Data

-Any integration with the Libraries API is most likely going to involve reading information about a user's stored libraries and elements.
+Any integration with the Libraries API will involve reading information about a user's stored libraries and elements.

 For example, you may want answers to questions like:

 - What libraries or elements were created in the last week?
 - What is the name of each element in a given library?